igordejanovic/rustemo/docs/src/lexers.md

 String parsing is facilitated by so-called [recognizers](grammar_language.md#terminals), basically a string and regex patterns defined for each terminal in the `terminals` section of the grammar.
-This spec is used to configure the string lexer.
+Recognizers are used to configure the string lexer.

 For parsing other types you can provide your custom lexer.